-During 2006 the NT government installed pumps at the heap leach facility and RP5, which has reduced overflows from these ponds.
+During 2006 the NT government installed pumps at the heap leach facility and RP5, which should greatly reduce the future overflows from these ponds.
 A new pumping system was installed at RP1 in 2006 as part of a strategy to pump excess water from RP1 to RP3, rather than to RP7 as previous.
-At the time of writing, this pumping system is operating at a rate of 380m/hr, as measured with a sonic flow meter, which is lower than the 540m/hr design pumping rate.
+At the time of writing, this pumping system is reportedly operating at a rate of 450m3/hr, which is lower than the 540m3/hr design pumping rate.

 A new water balance model for Mt Todd was constructed by MWH in 2006 using the GoldSim platform.
-The key findings of scenarios run with the model were:
+The key findings of scenarios run with the model are:

 - The current water management strategy has a probable lifetime of two to four years (until RP3 fills).
-During this time the management strategy should decrease, but not eliminate, the occurrence of overflows and ARD releases from the site; - The water balance excess (defined as pumped water, excluding controlled discharges, plus overflowed water) for the site ranges from 1.5 to 2.1 million cubic meters per year; - The breakdown in excess water contribution from the ponds is approximately: RP1 -80%, RP2 - 11%, RP5 - 8%, heap leach facility - 1%; - The controlled discharge to Edith River from RP1 is a relatively small proportion of the balance, being around 60,000 to 100,000 m/year, or 5% of the water balance excess; - Catchment inflow to RP7 and RP3 is potentially significant.
-Diversion of catchment flow around RP7 could make the tailings dam a net sink for approximately 1 million m/year.
-However, uncertainty in the catchment flow parameters needs to be resolved;

-- The Raw Water Dam overflows an average volume of approximately 8,700,000 m/year of good quality water.
-This represents a potential dilutant source; and - A water treatment plant designed to treat the excess water from site (without mitigation measures) with a peak design rate of 10,000 m/d and an average through flow of 6,800 m/day should be considered.
+During this time the management strategy should decrease, but not eliminate, the occurrence of overflows and ARD releases from the site; - The water balance excess (defined as pumped water, excluding controlled discharges, plus overflowed water) for the site ranges from 1.5 to 2.1 million cubic meters per year; - The breakdown in excess water contribution from the ponds is approximately: RP1 -80%, RP2 - 11%, RP5 - 8%, heap leach facility - 1%; - The controlled discharge to Edith River from RP1 is a relatively small proportion of the balance, being around 60,000 to 100,000 m3/year, or 5% of the water balance excess; - Catchment inflow to RP7 and RP3 is potentially significant.
+Diversion of catchment flow around RP7 could make the tailings dam a net sink for approximately 1 million m3/year.
+However, uncertainty in the catchment flow parameters needs to be resolved; - The Raw Water Dam overflows an average volume of approximately 8,700,000 m3/year of good quality water.
+This represents a potential dilutant source; - A water treatment plant designed to treat the excess water from site (without mitigation measures) should have a peak design rate of 10,000 m3/d and an average throughflow of 6,800 m3/day; and